 - Both filters do no remove fluoride.

-Now that we have the basics out of the way, let’s see what current owners are saying about their Brita and PUR faucet filters.
+Now that we have the basics out of the way, let’s see what to expect from Brita and PUR faucet filters.

-An integral part of our review and comparison process is a close look at the current reviews to see what owners are saying.
+An integral part of our review and comparison process is a close look at the current information to discover trends.
 At this point, we know both of these faucet filters use the same types of filtration media to remove a wide range of contaminants, but how do they perform?

 Brita Faucet Filter Reviews

-- One person owned PUR before Brita and prefers the new Brita filter over PUR.
+- If you owned PUR before Brita, you’re likely to prefer the new Brita filter over PUR

 PUR Faucet Filter Reviews

 - The main issue with this filter appears to be durability.
-The PUR filter definitely delivers on taste and filtration, but there are numerous reports of units lasting for less than a year.
+The PUR filter definitely delivers on taste and filtration, but there’s the chance of units lasting for under a year.

-- Leak reports are more prominent than we’d like to see.
-Leaks are generally the most common problem with faucet filters, and it’s one of the reasons we don’t recommend faucet filters as a first choice.
+- Leaks are generally the most common problem with faucet filters, and it’s one of the reasons we don’t recommend faucet filters as a first choice

 - There’s a Bluetooth version of the PUR faucet filter that allows you to track your water consumption and the filter life.
-The reviews are a mixed bag for this feature, and overall, we don’t recommend it unless you’re mighty fond of the idea.
-Most people said it’s difficult to connect through the app, or they stopped using it after the first couple of weeks.
+Though it can be difficult to connect through the app, or you might stop using it after the first couple of weeks.

 - Similar to Brita, when the PUR filter works, it’s not a bad filter, just don’t expect it to last for years.